 Chinese students wishing to enrol in an English-taught programme at a Dutch higher education institution are required to have a Nuffic Certificate.
 Once issued, Nuffic sends this certificate directly to the relevant Dutch higher education institution.
 The institution will then forward the certificate to the Dutch immigration authorities when applying for the student's entry visa.

-Please note that the need for a Nuffic Certificate does not influence the regular admission procedures of Dutch higher education institutions.
+Please note that the need for a Nuffic Certificate does not affect the regular admission procedures of Dutch higher education institutions.

 To ensure that students are qualified for their studies and to enhance their chances of success in the Netherlands, Nuffic carries out an assessment of the language and educational credentials of Chinese applicants.

-The Nuffic Certificate requirement forms part of the Netherlands' visa application procedure.
-If you wish to study in the Netherlands for more than 90 days, you must have an entry visa (Machtiging tot Voorlopig Verblijf or MVV).
+The Nuffic Certificate is one of the requirements of the Netherlands' visa application procedure.
+If you wish to study in the Netherlands for more than 90 days, you must obtain an entry visa (Machtiging tot Voorlopig Verblijf or MVV).
 The University of Amsterdam applies to the Dutch visa authority for the MVV on your behalf.
 This requires the University to submit the Nuffic Certificate to the Dutch visa authority.

-Taking the English proficiency test and getting the Nuffic Certificate can be time consuming, so it is advisable to start the process early.
+Taking the English language proficiency test and getting the Nuffic Certificate can be time consuming, so we advise you to start the process early.